phu0ngng/nccl/docs/userguide/source/usage/cudagraph.rst

 Starting with NCCL 2.11, when NCCL communication is captured and the CollNet algorithm is used, NCCL allows for further performance improvement via user buffer registration.
 For details, please see the environment variable :ref:`NCCL_GRAPH_REGISTER`.

-Having multiple outstanding NCCL operations that are any combination of graph-captured or non-captured is supported.
-There is a caveat that the mechanism NCCL uses internally to accomplish this has been seen to cause CUDA to deadlock when the graphs of multiple communicators are cudaGraphLaunch()'d from the same thread.
-To disable this mechanism see the environment variable :ref:`NCCL_GRAPH_MIXING_SUPPORT`.
+Mixing graph-captured and non-graph-captured NCCL operations is supported by NCCL.
+However, when graphs involving multiple communicators are ``cudaGraphLaunch``'d from the same thread, the internal mechanism NCCL uses to support this mixing can contribute to the deadlocks described above.
+To disable this mechanism, see the environment variable :ref:`NCCL_GRAPH_MIXING_SUPPORT`.